parasol-framework/parasol/readme.md

 ### 5.1 Static Builds

-Parasol is built as a set of categorised API's such as 'display', 'network' and 'vector'.
-Each API is compiled in its own individual library file.
-By default we build them as shared libraries as it prevents scripts and programs from loading unnecessary features.
+Parasol is built as a series of APIs such as 'core', 'display', 'network' and 'vector'.
+Each API is compiled as an individual component.
+A default system build compiles the APIs as shared libraries, as it prevents scripts and programs from loading unnecessary features.

 If you're using Parasol for a specific run-time application that you're developing, you probably want a static build so that the framework is embedded with your application.
-In addition, you can choose each specific API needed for your program - so if you didn't need networking, that entire category of features can be switched off for faster compilation.
+In addition, you can choose each specific API needed for your program - so if you didn't need networking, that entire category of features can be switched off for faster compilation and a smaller binary.

 To enable a static build, use the `-DPARASOL_STATIC=ON` build option.
 Your program's cmake file should link to the framework with `target_link_libraries (your_program PRIVATE ${INIT_LINK})`.